nasa/fprime/Svc/Deframer/docs/sdd.md

 [byte stream driver](../../../Drv/ByteStreamDriverModel).
 It supports two configurations for streaming data:

-1. **Polling:** This configuration supports drivers that lack their own threads.
+1. **Poll:** This configuration supports drivers that lack their own threads.
-   In this configuration Deframer polls the driver looking for new data.
+   In this configuration Deframer polls the driver for data.

-2. **Callback:** This configuration supports drivers that have their own threads.
+2. **Push:** This configuration supports drivers that have their own threads.
    In this configuration the driver pushes data to the Deframer.

 ## 2. Assumptions